 Now you’ll need to hide the content of the page in which you’re going to add the inline optin form.

-To configure content blocking for your optin, click the Optin tab in your optin builder.
-Then, scroll down to the content blocking section, and activate content blocking for the optin.
+To configure content blocking for your optin, click the Inline Settings tab in the left menu of the campaign builder.
+Then, toggle the content locking button from red to green:

 OptinMonster allows you to select from two blocking methods:

-- Obfuscation – Blurs out the text below the optin (default).
+- Obfuscation – Blurs out the text below the optin.

 - Removal – Removes the text completely below the optin.